Design & Build Quality

 Design and Build quality is great they use the same CCELL that Select Elite carts use

 Binske uses a standard M6T cartridge by CCELL.
 Although we do prefer the ceramic top cartridge that is refillable, this is still a great option and it really hits great, particularly on the Vessel battery.
-The only downside of this type of cartridge hardware is you can’t refill it.
+One downside of this type of cartridge hardware is you can’t refill it.
 It’s very difficult to open if something goes wrong, however, reliability does not really seem to be an issue on CCELL cartridges.

 Oil quality is good on Binske cartridges: consistent color and thickness